xaviermiel/MultiSub/docs/SPENDING_LIMIT_MECHANISM.md

 | **Claim Rewards** | None | Conditional** |
 | **Approve** | None (capped***) | N/A |

-\* Only if deposit matched by the same subaccount in the time window.
+\* Only if deposit matched by the same subaccount to the same protocol in the time window.
-\*\* Yield and rewards become acquired only if they result from a transaction by this subaccount within the 24h window.
+\*\* Only if deposit matched by the same subaccount to the same protocol in the time window (same rule as withdrawals).
 \*\*\* Approve doesn't consume spending, but is capped: acquired tokens can be approved freely, original tokens approval is capped by spending allowance.

 ### 2.4 Spending Calculation Logic